A-Hendo/magitts/TUTORIAL.md

 - Using the vscode command palette and typing `Magit ` will show you all available magit actions from where you currently are.
 - Pressing `$` brings up the git process log where you can see the git commands that have been run, and their output/errors/etc.
 - Enable Forge features in settings `Magit: Forge Enabled` to interact with Issues and PRs from github.
-- Be aware that edamagit sometimes uses the vscode bottom status bar to hint at possible actions or display messages. (e.g. when committing it shows the keyboard shortcuts)
+- Be aware that magitts sometimes uses the vscode bottom status bar to hint at possible actions or display messages. (e.g. when committing it shows the keyboard shortcuts)

 ### Learn more
 - [Youtube Tutorial - Jack Franklin](https://www.youtube.com/watch?v=kDISNtPYhjk)